cucapra/hbir/docs/overview.md

 specifications; this defeats the purpose of having HBIR being human-readable and human-writable.
-For future iterations, it is probably better to move the code segment to look more like an IR that encapsualtes both TVM's and GraphIt's while also optimizing to allow programmers to still write HBIR programs if they'd like.
+For future iterations, it is probably better to move the code segment to look more like an IR that encapsulates both TVM's and GraphIt's while also optimizing to allow programmers to still write HBIR programs if they'd like.
 This is also beneficial in that it removes a stage in our compiler toolchain (not having to run either TVM and GraphIt and then Lotus).